YokoHermanto1/Lecturna/README.md

 Lecturna is a coding course for children aged 7 to 17 years old to develop their potential.

 # Deficiency
-- The code is still not perfect <br>
+- The code is still not perfect
 - Not Responsive